Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Finance Read or Video Of the Week

-I popped around the blog Route to Retire to read, “$1Million Net Worth…Now What?“ because I wanted to know what their plans were.
+I popped around the blog Route to Retire to read “$1Million Net Worth…Now What?” because I wanted to know their plans.

-As you will read they did what we did and that was to cut back on our expenses and minimized the amount of crap we had around the house.
+As you will read, they did what we did, and that was to cut back on our expenses and minimize the amount of crap we had around the house.

-By keeping our expenses low, saving and investing as much as we can, and creating additional wealth through side hustles and real estate, we’ve really made some major strides in our financial future.
+We’ve made major strides in our financial future by keeping our expenses low, saving and investing as much as possible, and creating additional wealth through side hustles and real estate.

 Frugal Recipe Find

-I stumbled upon a recipe for Easter Bread by Janel over at A Mom’s Stake which I think we’re going to love and so will you.
+I stumbled upon a recipe for Easter Bread by Janel over at A Mom’s Stake, which I think we’ll love, and so will you.

 Mr.CBB’s Motivational Corner